Skip to Content

 • The defendant owed a legal duty of care to the victim under the circumstances;

-• The defendant breached the duty that was owed to the victim; and
+• The defendant breached the duty that was owed to the victim, and

 • The victim suffered damages as a result of the breach.

-Florida follows the Modified Comparative Negligence Doctrine which states that a plaintiff can recover damages for an injury suffered in an accident even if a court finds that the plaintiff was partially at fault.
-The amount of damages that a plaintiff can recover will be reduced by the percentage of fault apportioned to the plaintiff.
-However, a plaintiff can recover in proportion to the defendants’ percentage of responsibility only if the plaintiff’s own share of responsibility is 50 percent or less.
+Florida follows the Modified Comparative Negligence Doctrine, which states that an injured accident victim can recover damages even if a court finds them partially at fault.
+The amount of damages they can recover will be reduced by their percentage of fault.
+However, they can recover in proportion to the defendant’s percentage of responsibility only if the plaintiff’s own share of responsibility is 50 percent or less.

-Compensation for Spinal Cord Injuries
+Compensation for Spinal Cord Injuries in Miami

-It is important for victims of spinal cord injuries to seek just compensation for their injuries, especially if the victim is in need of long-term care.
-There are two types of damages that a victim can receive after suffering from a spinal cord injury: compensatory and punitive.
 The purpose of compensatory damages is to make the plaintiff “whole.”
 Compensatory damages are divided into two subcategories: monetary and nonmonetary.
 Some examples of monetary damages that a spinal cord injury victim can collect are:

 • Present and future medical expenses